Legal status of fictional pornography depicting minors: Switzerland

 "Pornographic documents, sound or visual recordings, depictions or other items of a similar nature or pornographic performances" showing "non-genuine sexual acts with minors" are illegal according to art.
 197 of the Swiss Criminal Code and liable to a custodial sentence not exceeding three years or to a monetary penalty.
 Purely fictional virtual child pornography—in this case, drawings and paintings— seemed to remain legal by Swiss law.
 New cases however complicate the matter, as contrary to the previous case a man was found guilty and fined under this law in 2021.
 Though it is noteworthy that he possessed real images as well.
-In addition, the expert body of the Swiss Crime Prevention states that even depictions in comics and mangas would be illegal under the current law.
+In addition, the expert body of the Swiss Crime Prevention states that even depictions in comics and manga would be illegal under the current law.